 In addition to the constant scenario, an extremely optimistic scenario of strong thermal adaptation of the corals is assessed (Adaptation).
-Under this scenarios, the critical DHM threshold constantly increases from 2°C in the year 2000 up to 6°C in 2100.
-The assumption of a thermal adaptation of 0.4° per decade appears very ambitious given the long creation times of reef-building corals and the consequently slow rate at which evolutionary adaptation occurs.
-Furthermore, additional environmental stressors such as ocean acidification (Caldeira, 2005) and disease spreading (Maynard et al., 2015) have to be expected to slow-down coral growth and to reduce the adaptive capacity of tropical coral reefs.
-As a consequence, this scenario should be seen as an absolute lower boundary for degradation of coral reefs globally.
+Under this scenarios, the critical DHM threshold constantly increases from $2^{\circ}C$ in the year 2000 up to $6^{\circ}C$ in 2100.
+The assumption of a thermal adaptation of 0.4° decade-1 appears very ambitious given the long creation times of reef-building corals and the consequently slow rate at which evolutionary adaptation occurs.
+Furthermore,

-Finally, a third scenario takes the negative effect of the acidification of the oceans into account which reduces the calcification rates of the corals and thus promotes further degradation of coral reefs (Saturation).
+- additional environmental stressors such as ocean acidification (Caldeira, 2005) and disease spreading (Maynard et al., 2015) have to be expected to slow-down coral growth and to reduce the adaptive capacity of tropical coral reefs.
+As a consequence, this scenario should be seen as an absolute lower boundary for degradation of coral reefs globally. - Finally, a third scenario takes the negative effect of the acidification of the oceans into account which reduces the calcification rates of the corals and thus promotes further degradation of coral reefs (Saturation).
 We derived a transfer function based on atmospheric CO_2 concentrations due to the fact that tropical surface aragonite saturation levels are in equilibrium with atmospheric CO_2 concentrations on a timescale of years to decades (Caldeira, 2005).
-With an assumption of the effect of the aragonite saturation on the critical DHM threshold (see supporting material of Frieler et al. (2012)) this translates into a measurable increased stress to corals.
+With an assumption of the effect of the aragonite - 15 of years to decades (Caldelra, 2005).
+With an assumption of the effect of the aragonite saturation on the critical DHM threshold (see supporting material of Frieler et al., 2012) this translates into a measurable increased stress to corals.

-Coral reef systems are slow-growing, complex ecosystems that are particularly susceptible to the impacts of increased CO_2 concentrations, both through warming (and resulting coral bleaching) and ocean acidification (Pörtner et al., 2014).
+Coral reef systems are slow-growing, complex ecosystems that are particularly susceptible to the impacts of increased CO2 concentrations, both through warming (and resulting coral bleaching) and ocean acidification (Pörtner et al., 2014).
 Our analysis re-iterates earlier findings that the risk of coral reefs to suffer from long-term degradation eventually leading to an ecosystem regime shift (Graham et al., 2015) will be substantial as early as 2030 (Meissner et al., 2012; Gattuso et al., 2015; Frieler et al., 2012).
-We find that this risk increases dramatically until the 2050s, where even under a 1.5°C scenario, 90 % and more of all global reef grid cells will be at risk of long-term degradation under all but the most optimistic scenario assessed (the Adaptation case, see Sec.
+We find that this risk increases dramatically until the 2050s, where even under a 1.5 °C scenario, 90 % and more of all global reef grid cells will be at risk of long-term degradation under all but the most optimistic scenario assessed (the Adaptation case, see Sect.
 7.1).
-However, long-term risks towards the end of the century are reduced to about 70 % of global coral reef cells under a 1.5°C scenario but not under a 2°C scenario (compare Fig. 14 and Tab.
-3).
+However, long-term risks towards the end of the century are reduced to about 70 % of global coral reef cells under a 1.5 °C scenario but not under a 2 °C scenario (compare Fig. 14 and Table 3).

 Our approach only includes the effects of increased CO2-concentrations, but does not account for other stressors for coral reef systems such as rising sea-levels, increased intensity of ENSO-events (Power et al., 2013), tropical cyclones (Knutson et al., 2010), invasive species and disease spreading (Maynard et al., 2015), and other local anthropogenic stressors, which ranks our projections of long-term coral reef degradation rather conservative.
 These projected losses will greatly affect societies, which depend on coral reefs as a primary source of ecosystem services e.g. in the fishery and tourism sector (Cinner et al., 2015).
 Teh et al. (2013) estimate that about 25 % of the world's small-scale fishers fish on coral reefs.
-Chen et al. (2015) report that a loss of less than 60 % of global coral reef coverage, that could very well be reached already in the 2030s, would inflict damages of more than US\$ 20 billion annually.
+Chen et al. (2015) report that a loss of less than 60 % of global coral reef coverage, that could very well be reached already in the 2030s, would inflict damages of more than USD 20 billion annually.